LucasDelfino92/morrowindsharp/setup.md

 - Navigate to **C:\Games\Morrowind\Mopy** and double click **mash64.exe**.
 - Click **Apply** and then **OK**.

-> Unlike the other tools, it's not necessary to specify a **Start In** field for Wrye Mash.
+> ℹ️ Unlike the other tools, it's not necessary to specify a **Start In** field for Wrye Mash.

 # GENERAL TIPS